canonical/is-charms-contributing-guide/CONTRIBUTING.md

 on the error encountered.

-The charm code should handle all known exceptions, with catching the `Exception` class reserved as a safe guard against unexpected exceptions.
+The charm code should handle all known exceptions, with catching the `Exception` class reserved as a safeguard against unexpected exceptions.
 Actions should use `event.fail` method to feedback the error.
 For events, recoverable errors the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
 In the case of